AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/my-updates-area.md

 product-area: projects
 navigation-topic: use-the-home-area
 title: Use the My Updates area
-description: (NOTE: there is a similar article like this in the "My Work" folder that is conditioned for Classic only)
+description: "(NOTE: there is a similar article like this in the "My Work" folder that is conditioned for Classic only)"
 ---

 # Use the My Updates area